Application Instructions - Doctorate

 Should the applicant be admitted, six passport size photos printed on photo paper will be required upon confirmation of admission.

-*UPEACE MA students applying for the Doctorate programme need to have met all finanicial obligations to UPEACE prior to being officially considered for the Doctorate programme.
+* UPEACE M.A. graduates applying to the Doctoral ¨Programme must have met all pending financial obligations to UPEACE prior to being considered for admission to the programme.

-Note Regarding Hard Copy Files: If admitted, specific details of what is required in hard copy will be outlined in your admissions package.
+** Regarding Hard Copy Files: If admitted, we will ´provide specific details of what is required in hard copy.